unoplatform/uno/doc/ReleaseNotes/_ReleaseNotes.md

 * Fix support for ScrollBar touch events (#871)
 * [iOS] Area of view outside Clip rect now allows touch to pass through, this fixes NavigationView not allowing touches to children (#1018)
 * `ComboBox` drop down is now placed following a logic which is closer to UWP and it longer flickers when it appears (especilly on WASM)
-* Date and Time Picker Content fix + Refactored to use PickerFlyoutBase (to resemble UWP implementation)
+* Date and Time Picker Content fix and Refactored to use PickerFlyoutBase (to resemble UWP implementation)
 * `LinearGradientBrush.EndPoint` now defaults to (1,1) to match UWP

 ## Release 1.44.0